A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges

-The Metaverse should be built with easy accessibility for users~\cite{access}.
-Therefore, computation resources are required not only by the developers of the Metaverse, e.g., for user analytics, but also from users' edge devices to access the Metaverse at mobile edge networks.
-For example, using the data on mobile devices, a recommender system can be trained to recommend content that is suitable to the users.
-Furthermore, VR rendering is also required for the users to have an immersive experience.
+The Metaverse should be built with ubiquitous accessibility for users at mobile edge networks.
+Therefore, computation resources are required not only by service providers of the Metaverse, e.g., for user analytics but also from users' edge devices to access the Metaverse at mobile edge networks.
+For example, using data on mobile devices, a AR/VR recommender system can be trained to recommend immersive content that satisfies users~\cite{lam2021a2w}.
+Second, AR/VR rendering requested users to have an immersive experience.
 In the following, we present the key computation considerations: